Delarin/Elk-Stack-Project/README.md

 * We named it "Web-Set". for both VMs.
 * Then Save the changes.

+* Under Networking:

+ * We ensure that these new VMs are assigned to the security group.

+ * Also that these machines do not have public IP addresses by setting the Public IP to 'None' for both.

+ #### Jump Box Administration

+ * We started by identifying your public IP address
+  * Browse myipv4 to reveal your public IP address

+ * Then in the azure.com account, we searched for Network Securitry Group we created previously
+   * we created a rule to allow connection from our public IP Address to the VM's internal IP address via the Inbound security rules.

+ * On the command line, we then ssh into the VM for administration
+   * The command to ssh into the VM is `ssh azdmin@51.143.20.69`

 The username can be any name, but it must be something the students will not forget.
 The SSH public key must be copied from the machine.